CaiJimmy/hugo-theme-stack/README.md

 ## Sponsoring

-If you like this theme, consider supporting its development:
+If you like this theme, give it a star, and consider supporting its development:

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C530AXX)